Switching from PawnMaster? See how easy the transition is.

 Frequently Asked Questions

 Yes.
-Generic retail software (Square, Shopify, Clover) can't handle ATF compliance requirements — E4473 forms, A&D bound books, 3310 multi-sale forms, serialized inventory tracking, and background check integration.
-Using a generic system exposes your FFL license to risk.
-You need a platform built specifically for federal firearms licensees.
+Generic retail software (Square, Shopify, Clover) can't handle ATF compliance requirements: E4473 forms, A&D bound books, 3310 multi-sale forms, serialized inventory tracking, and background check integration.

 Yes.
-Bravo has migrated over 4,000 stores from PawnMaster, Celerant, Rapid, Hi-Tech, and other systems.
-Your inventory, customer data, transaction history, and compliance records all transfer with zero downtime.
+Bravo has migrated over 4,000 stores with zero downtime.
 Most stores are fully live within 30 days.
-See the migration process →
+See the migration process

-Compliance software (like FastBound or FFL Safe) handles your A&D bound book, E4473 forms, and ATF reporting.
-Point of sale software handles your transactions, inventory, pricing, and customer management.
-Some platforms — like Bravo — include both natively in one system, which eliminates manual entry between two systems and reduces compliance risk.
-If you use a separate compliance tool and a separate point of sale, you need to make sure they're integrated so data flows automatically.
+Compliance software (FastBound, FFL Safe) handles your A&D bound book, E4473 forms, and ATF reporting.
+Point of sale handles transactions, inventory, pricing, and customers.
+Bravo includes both natively in one system.

-No. No store on Bravo has ever lost an FFL license due to a compliance failure.
-That's across 4,000+ stores, thousands of ATF audits, and over a decade of operation.
-Bravo's compliance workflows validate every E4473 at save, log A&D entries automatically, and detect multi-sale thresholds before a transaction finalizes.
+No. No store on Bravo has ever lost an FFL license due to a compliance failure across 4,000+ stores and over a decade of operation.